Bridgy Fed

 dict

-classmethod receive(obj, authed_as=None, internal=False)[source]
+classmethod receive(obj, authed_as=None, internal=False, received_at=None)[source]

 Handles an incoming activity.